nelsonic/indieweb-elixir/README.markdown

 so you can bring what you prefer to work with.

 * [ ] Management for [IndieAuth tokens][1]
-* [ ] Metadata for common scopes used in the IndieWeb
+* [ ] Meta data for common scopes used in the IndieWeb
 * [ ] Extraction of
  * [ ] [App information][h-x-app]
  * [ ] [Post Type Discovery][ptd]